This post includes affiliate links.

 Crochet 1 sc in the next 2 sts. *Then skip 3 sts, and crochet 7 dc’s in the next st. Skip 3 sts and then crochet 1 sc in each of the next 3 sts.
 Repeat from * until you have 4 sts left.
 Skip 3 sts and then crochet 4 dc’s in the last st. Change colors during the last dc.
 Turn

 Now repeat rows 2 through 5 as many times as you need to finish your project.
-It really makes such as beautiful texture and picture when you finish it.
+It really has such a beautiful texture and picture when you are finished.

 If you had any trouble with the above photo tutorial, I highly recommend for you to check out my below video tutorial for the Catherine’s Wheel Stitch.
 It is very detailed and shows every step.